zagaran/sample-django-app/readme.md

 The preferred option for deployment is to add the below compilation step to the deployment configuration rather than building it locally.
 However, if you wish to build the app locally:

 - run `nwb build --no-vendor`.
 This will generate or replace a `webpack_bundles` folder in your `/static` folder populated with the compiled React components.
+This then allows `collectstatic` to collect these static assets and make them available via the usual static assets pipeline set up in the deploy configuration.

 ### Other Notes